Metadrop/behat-contexts/README.md

   - screenshots_path: Path where screenshots are saved.
 Report screenshots are saved in the report path, here only screenshots from _capture full page_ steps are saved.
   - page_contents_path: Path where page contents are saved.
 Report page contents are saved in the report path, here only page contents from _save page content_ steps are saved.

-### DrupalExtendedContext

-  This context extends DrupalRawContext with steps related to Drupal and its modules.

-#### Steps

-- Then form :type element :label should be required

-  Checks a form element is required.
-File input type is not supported.

-- Then form :type element :label should not be required

-  Checks a form element is required.
-File input type is not supported.

-- Given I run elysia cron

-  Runs Elysia cron.

 #### Configuration